Question about Daily Life Overseas for missionaries:

-"How do missionaries think about bribery and respond when they are expected to pay bribes and "special fees"?"
+"What do missionaries think about bribes and how do they respond when they are expected to pay bribes and "special fees"?"

 Missionaries rarely face situations in which they give are expected to give large sums of money to bribe government officials.
 More commonly, missionaries encounter forms of extortion, and usually at police/military checkpoints while traveling.
 The police or other officials won't let you pass unless you give them some money.
 These situations are frustrating and stressful, and one feels that he or she is being "taken."

 What do you do?
 Don't get angry, demand your rights, or insult the officials.
 Ask them how they are doing, thank them for their service, and have a small food item or a cold drink to give them.
 This is really more of a tip than a bribe.
 Other times, you may want to say, "our company policy is not to give bribes."
 And then you wait.
 David Armstrong, who served in Guatemala and Colombia, summarized the challenge: "Usually it was more of a game - being friendly and talking, maybe tipping a bit, and trying to prick their conscience a little."

 If you're regularly visiting government officials or clearing "loads" from customs, you need to develop friendly relations with those officials.
 At holiday times, a small gift may be in order.
 If you know that the official has experience a birth or death in his family, then you can pray with that person.
 You might even give a staple such as some rice to help the family meet the requirements of hospitality at such a time.
 As a participant in the culture you will be witnessing to others by your actions.
 You need to know how and when to give a tip or gift and when not to give anything.

 In general, I don't give bribes.
 I have my prepared answers and I can complain, take their names and badge numbers, and threaten to report them to the government authorities and US embassy.